meyer-lab/asmlab.org/team/index.md

 M.S., Biomedical Sciences, Imperial College London
 B.S., Biotechnology, University of Barcelona

-Marc is a PhD student in Bioengineering.
+Marc is a Ph.D. student in Bioengineering.
 While a visiting master’s student at the Koch Institute at MIT under the supervision of Prof. Michael B. Yaffe, Marc studied novel functional sites in protein kinases and how cancer mutations perturb these sites in many of them to contribute to malignancy and drug resistance.
 His interest lies in kinase biology, cellular signal integration, and cancer precision medicine.
 Outside the lab, Marc enjoys running, nature, and traveling.

 <br />